 - Students must complete all employment paperwork (NYS Wage Notice, I-9, Tax Forms, etc.) with Human Resources before they begin working

-- Supervisors and students will be notified by email when the student is cleared to begin working.
+- Supervisors can view the approved student here.
 Please note, due to federal I-9 regulations, students cannot begin work prior to proper completion of the I-9 form.

 - In order for the student to be paid, a separate Employment Authorization form must be completed for each job the student has.
 The employment authorization form is effective for the academic year (August to May).

 - A primary and alternate supervisor must be designated for Web Time Entry approval on the Employment Authorization.
 The supervisor listed on the form will receive an email notification when the student’s electronic time sheet is complete and ready for online approval.